Meaning of life: Psychological significance and value in life

 Researchers in positive psychology study empirical factors that lead to life satisfaction, full engagement in activities, making a fuller contribution by using one's personal strengths, and meaning based on investing in something larger than the self.
 Large-data studies of flow experiences have consistently suggested that humans experience meaning and fulfillment when mastering challenging tasks and that the experience comes from the way tasks are approached and performed rather than the particular choice of task.
 For example, flow experiences can be obtained by prisoners in concentration camps with minimal facilities, and occur only slightly more often in billionaires.
 A classic example is of two workers on an apparently boring production line in a factory.
 One treats the work as a tedious chore while the other turns it into a game to see how fast they can make each unit and achieves flow in the process.
+More recently, psychological researchers have started to converge on the idea that when we talk about meaning in life, we tend to talk about three partially interconnected dimensions: Coherence as life being understandable and making sense, purpose as having core goals and direction in life, and significance as finding one's life valuable and worth living.

 Neuroscience describes reward, pleasure, and motivation in terms of neurotransmitter activity, especially in the limbic system and the ventral tegmental area in particular.
 If one believes that the meaning of life is to maximize pleasure and to ease general life, then this allows normative predictions about how to act to achieve this.
 Likewise, some ethical naturalists advocate a science of morality—the empirical pursuit of flourishing for all conscious creatures.

 Experimental philosophy and neuroethics research collects data about human ethical decisions in controlled scenarios such as trolley problems.
 It has shown that many types of ethical judgment are universal across cultures, suggesting that they may be innate, whilst others are culture-specific.
 The findings show actual human ethical reasoning to be at odds with most philosophical theories, for example consistently showing distinctions between action by cause and action by omission which would be absent from utility-based theories.
 Cognitive science has theorized about differences between conservative and liberal ethics and how they may be based on different metaphors from family life such as strong fathers vs nurturing mother models.